The Memory-Conservation Theory of Memristance: Calculating the Magnetic Flux

-where $q_v$ is the charge in that volume due to the non-electronic charge carriers, $\mu_v$ is the ion mobility of the non-electronic charge carriers and $L$ is the average electric field causing the movement of charge.
-The magnetic field or magnetic flux density, $\vec{B}$, at a point, $p$, associated with with this charge is given by:
+From this expression and using the Biot-Savert law, the magnetic field (also known as magnetic flux density), $\vec{B}$, at a point, $p$, associated with with this charge is given by the Biot-Savert law for a volume current, $\vec{J}$:

-where $\mu_0$ is the permittivity of a vacuum, $\dif \vec{\hat{J}}$ and $\dif \vec{\hat{r}}$ are the unit vectors for $\vec{J}$ and $\vec{r}$ where $\vec{r}$ is the vector of length $r$ from the volume infinitesimal $\dif \tau$ to point $p$, given by $\vec{r} = \{ r_{x} \vec{\hat{\imath}}, r_{y} \vec{\hat{\jmath}}, r_{z} \vec{\hat{\ell}} \}$.
+where $\mu_0$ is the permittivity of a vacuum, $\dif \vec{\hat{J}}$ and $\dif \vec{\hat{r}}$ are the unit vectors for $\vec{J}$ and $\vec{r}$ where $\vec{r}$ is the vector of length $r$ from the volume infinitesimal $\dif \tau$ to point $p$, given by $\vec{r} = \{ r_{x} \vec{\hat{i}}, r_{y} \vec{\hat{j}}, r_{z} \vec{\hat{k}} \}$.